openpnp/openpnp/Contact-Probing-Nozzle.md

 ![Probe](https://user-images.githubusercontent.com/9963310/113576642-3824fc80-9620-11eb-8fae-ad1f35913c60.png)

-___
-**CAUTION**: do not do this again later.
+**CAUTION**: do not use the probe button later.
 You will lose your "eternal" Z reference!

-___
+#### Auto Z Calibration Settings

 **Auto Z Calibration** determines when the Z calibration happens.

 ![Auto Z Calibration](https://user-images.githubusercontent.com/9963310/113577217-3576d700-9621-11eb-9971-94a9fd2eca94.png)

 * **Manual** switches automatic Z calibration off.
 You can manually calibrate and the obtained Z offset will be stored in the configuration (machine.xml).
+Note: **Z calibration is per nozzle**, i.e. **Manual** calibration assumes all nozzle tips have equal length and will be loaded consistently.
+This calibration can handle uneven nozzles in a multi-nozzle machine.
 * **MachineHome** performs automatic Z calibration if this nozzle tip is loaded when the machine is homed.
-When other nozzles are later loaded to the same nozzle, no additional Z calibration is triggered. **Z calibration is per nozzle**.
-This can handle uneven nozzles in multi-nozzle machines.
+Note: **Z calibration is per nozzle**, when other nozzle tips are later loaded to the same nozzle, no additional Z calibration is triggered, i.e. **MachineHome** calibration assumes all nozzle tips have equal length and will be loaded consistently.
+This calibration can handle uneven nozzles in a multi-nozzle machine, as well as inconsistent Z homing.
 * **NozzleTipChange** performs automatic Z calibration whenever this nozzle tip is loaded to a nozzle.
-In addition, Z calibration also happens if this nozzle tip is loaded when the machine is homed. **Z calibration is per nozzle tip**.
-This can handle uneven nozzle tips with different heights or inconsistent coupling.
+In addition, Z calibration also happens if this nozzle tip is loaded when the machine is homed.
+Note: **Z calibration is now per nozzle tip**.
+This can handle everything, from uneven nozzles to inconsistent homing to uneven nozzle tips with different heights or inconsistent loading.

 **Fail Homing?** If enabled, aborts the homing cycle when Z Calibration fails as part of it.
 If disabled, continues the homing cycle and only displays an error message.